How to send a WhatsApp message to many or all my contacts

 - Select New Broadcast

-- Choose all the contacts to whom you want to address the message (you can only with those you have added)
+- Choose all the contacts to whom you want to address the message (you can only do so with those you have added)

 - A kind of group will be created that only you can see, write the message and send it